Photos by Raina Stinson

 About Raina Stinson

-Raina is an American, born and raised in Portland, Oregon, currently living in the south of France.
-She received her first camera when she was thirteen years old.
-She had found her art.
+Raina is an international award-winning professional photographer, born and raised in Portland, Oregon, USA.
+She received her first camera when she was thirteen years old; she had found her art.
 She grounded herself in film technique — in-camera and in the darkroom.
-After a 34 year career as a registered nurse, and raising two children, she embraced her life-long avocation, became a professional photographer.
-In 2018, she moved to the Luberon Valley in France to follow her dream of living in France, and to pursue her passion as an artist.
+After a 34 year career as a registered nurse, and raising two children, she embraced her life-long dream to become a professional photographer.
+In 2018, she moved to the Luberon Valley in France to pursue her passion as an artist.

 She has transferred her film mastery to the digital camera.
 Her approach is “do the work in the camera, instead of spending hours in front of the computer.”
-Her specialty is lighting, which will be the focus of her instruction this week, particularly the chiaroscuro techniques of the old masters.
-She will teach tips on: composition, food and still-life styling, camera settings for mood, and how to use both studio and natural light.
+Her specialty is portraiture which will be her focus in her workshops.
+She will teach you how to tell a story in a single image using composition, lighting, styling, and props.

 Techniques are important in photography, but so is intuition.
 Raina’s workshops start with a meditation practice “to quiet your mind, deepen your awareness, and tap into your creative self.”
 That is Raina’s approach to her art.
 Photography is as instinctual as it is powerful.